Your Ultimate Canada Packing List Written By A Canadian!

 - Dresses – If you enjoy wearing dresses, bringing one or two to your trip to Canada is a fantastic idea.
 As mentioned above, the humidity in the summer can be bad so wearing dresses over pants can be a big relief.

 - Bathing Suit – is definitely a summer essential item if you plan on doing any swimming.
-Canada has literally millions of lakes so there’s plenty of places to go in for a dip.
+Canada has literally millions of lakes so there are plenty of places to go in for a dip.

 - Travel Towel – depending on where you are staying, a good travel towel can help you keep baggage weight down.
 These are also the best option for any summer excursion where you are out hiking, camping, or canoeing for a few days.